20 Weird and Unique Things to do in NYC, USA (The Ultimate Guide)

 For the ‘I don’t do buses and need my freedom’ option – If I rent a car I always go with Hertz Car Rental.

 And lastly, for the ‘I’d like to have a home on wheels please’ – that’s right, an RV or Motorhome for that epic USA road trip.
-I’ve rented through Motorhome Republic previously and had a very smooth experience and value for money.
+I’ve rented with Motorhome Republic previously and had a very smooth experience and value for money.

 READ NEXT: Free Things to do in New York City

 We hope you have enjoyed this list of unique things to do in NYC and that you have a great adventure exploring this booming city.
 Want to browse the many tours NYC has to offer?
 Click here.